woman shouting - how to deal with anger in grief

 Contrary to popular belief, anger need not always be destructive.
 Consider the anger felt by activists fighting for the human rights of others and how their rage is manifested in life changing movements.
 When focused appropriately, anger can actually be a terrific motivator and constructive, rather than destructive.

 Activism is just one way in which we can focus our energy when we feel angry.
-Raising awareness towards a specific illness is another way in which grieving families often find strength after the unfair loss of someone to cancer, for example.
+Raising awareness of a specific illness is another way in which grieving families often find strength.
 They use their anger and pain to fuel charity drives, they make donations and they spread awareness to help prevent other people from suffering the same fate.

 Even focusing your energy on something like exercise can end up having a positive impact on your health and is a natural stress relief at the same time.
 Not only that, but forms of physical activity that help to improve your mental and physical health are unlikely to cause harm to others, which is exactly what we want.
 If you can find a way for anger to motivate you, then make the most of it.